davila7/fintual_mcp_server/README.md

 # Tool list

 ## Example questions to use the tools
-- Use the tool about_me and explain who is Daniel
+`Zurich es una administradora de activos de Fintual ?`

-The model will use the tools to answer the questions, but first it will ask for confirmation to use the tools.
+- The model will use the tools to answer the questions, but first it will ask for confirmation to use the tools.

-Then the model will read the API response and answer the question.
+- Then the model will read the API response and answer the question.

 # UV Python MCP Server
 ```json